-(f) Any acreage of tomatoes damaged in the first, second, or third stage to the extent that the majority of producers in the area would not normally further care for it, will be deemed to have been destroyed.
-The indemnity payable for such acreage will be based on the stage the plants had achieved when the damage occurred.
+(f) Any acreage of sweet corn damaged in the first stage to the extent that the majority of producers in the area would not normally further care for it, will be deemed to have been destroyed.
+The indemnity payable for such acreage will be based on the stage the plants had achieved when the damage occurred

-4. Contract Changes
+4. Contract Changes.

-In accordance with section 4 (Contract Changes) of the Basic Provisions (§ 457.8), the contract change date is April 30 preceding the cancellation date.
+In accordance with section 4 (Contract Changes) of the Basic Provisions (§ 457.8), the contract change date shown below is the date preceding the cancellation date: